rahulgopinath/rahulgopinath.github.io/_posts/2020-12-14-mutation-analysis-for-staticanalysis.markdown

 the program under analysis or only known flagged faults).
 Next, introduce equivalent mutants and check how many such mutants are claimed to be faults.
 This provides the believability ratio of the static analysis tool.

+This is the approach taken by Parveen et al.[^parveen2020a].

 [^gopinath2017how]: Rahul Gopinath, Eric Walkingshaw "How Good are Your Types?
 Using Mutation Analysis to Evaluate the Effectiveness of Type Annotations" ICSTW Mutation, 2017 URL:<https://rahul.gopinath.org/resources/icst2017/gopinath2017how.pdf>